-If a settlement is not possible, you will need skilled and aggressive advocacy in court from an attorney, whether the safety of your child is at risk or joint custody of your child is at stake.
-If a child's welfare is genuinely at risk, we will take action to shield him or her from further abuse or trauma, and help our client document the adverse behavior.
+If a settlement is not possible, you will need skilled and aggressive advocacy in court from an attorney, whether your child's safety is at risk or joint custody of your child is at stake.
+If a child's welfare is genuinely at risk, we will take action to shield him or her from further abuse or trauma and help our client document the adverse behavior.
 If the allegations are trumped up in an obvious ploy for custody, we will work to show that there is no history of abuse or credible evidence that the child is in harm's way.

 With a good custody agreement, you have a map for caring for your kids after your divorce.
 Custody agreements come in a variety of styles.
-As you may suspect, there is no single agreement that works for every situation.
-Still, there are some provisions that typically belong in any good custody agreement.
+As you may suspect, no single agreement works for every situation.
+Still, some provisions typically belong in any good custody agreement.
 Here are five of them.

 Like all legal documents, custody agreements must address some housekeeping at their outset.
 In the first section of your agreement, you likely want to describe the custodial arrangement.
 To do so effectively, you must designate which parent has physical and legal custody.
 You also need to decide whether custody is joint or sole.

 If you plan to share physical custody of your children with your ex-spouse, you should include a visitation schedule in your custody agreement.
-When preparing the visitation plan, be sure to address regular visits, vacations and holidays.
+When preparing the visitation plan, address regular visits, vacations, and holidays.

 You probably want to share parental authority with your former partner.
 To avoid parenting conflicts, use your custody agreement to explain parental obligations.
-That is, you should try to clearly define who has the authority to make important decisions.
+That is, you should try to define who has the authority to make critical decisions.
 Addressing medical treatment, religion and education is a good idea.

 You would rather focus on raising your children than fighting with your former spouse.
 Therefore, write some instructions for resolving disputes into your custody agreement.
 Counseling, mediation and arbitration are usually effective options.